Manage subscriptions and bills for Atlassian cloud products

 Viewing, creating, and editing pages and adding comments (Confluence)

 Only browser-based experiences are covered.
 Integrations, API calls, and mobile experiences aren’t covered.
+The only exception is Bitbucket Cloud GIT transactions.

 If you think you qualify for compensation, you need to submit two separate requests to get help and compensation.